Get Connected. Find Support.

 As a cancer survivor, John is a past member of the Lance Armstrong Foundation's Public Health Advisory Board, Clinical Director of the American Medical Athletic Association's Clinical Advisory Board and past chair of a White House Federal Interagency Health Council.
 John is a former health scientist with the Centers for Disease Control and a Co-chair of the Cooper Institute Clinical Conference Series in Preventive Medicine.
 John is recognized for his leadership in preventive medicine, clinical translation, and health policy.
 On these issues, John has worked with the White House, the US Department of Health and Human Services, the World Health Organization, the Pan American Health Organization and the Centers for Disease Control and Prevention as well as governments and corporations in Eastern Europe, Central and South America, and the U.S. In addition to his business development, John's health policy research has appeared in the American Journal of Preventive Medicine, World News Tonight, and NPR's Morning Edition, to name a few.
 John is a Founder of the First Ascent Fund, President and Founder of Behavioral Science International, and Adjunct Professor with the University of Utah, College of Health.
 John's additional interests include cyclocross racing, traveling, and exploring with his family Allison, Sophie, and Nick.

-I have spent most of my life in Oklahoma and Texas.
-I moved to Utah about 6 years ago to be closer to my grandchildren.
-I have 4 children and 4 grandchildren.
-I have an extensive background in training currently with DFS and previously with STMicroelectronics and Texas Instruments.
-I have a passion for developing teams and helping others.
-My grandfather was diagnosed with colon cancer and died within 6 months.
-I felt very helpless at the time but realized that any little thing I could do to give back would help.
+Judy has spent most of her life in Oklahoma and Texas.
+She moved to Utah about 6 years ago to be closer to her grandchildren.
+She has 4 children and 4 grandchildren.
+She has an extensive background in training currently with DFS and previously with STMicroelectronics and Texas Instruments.
+She has a passion for developing teams and helping others.
+Her grandfather was diagnosed with colon cancer and died within 6 months.
+She felt very helpless at the time but realized that any little thing she could do to give back would help.

 Paul Halliday, JR., Esq., C.P.A.